bThink-BGU/BPjs/README.md

 * [API Javadocs](http://www.javadoc.io/doc/com.github.bthink-bgu/BPjs/)

 ## Change Log for the BPjs Library.

+### 2019-02-18
+* :sparkles: Detection of multiple violations/general program space traversal: `DFSBProgramVerifier` can continue its traversal of b-program state space after a violation was detected.
+* :arrow_up: Tests clean up after their executor services.
+* :arrow_up: More tests

 ### 2019-02-06
 * :arrow_up::arrow_up::sparkles: Verification areas refactored and generalized towards code reuse.
 Inspectors and traces are now general, and do not assume they were created from the DFS verifier.